 - signs of a severe skin reaction such as blistering, peeling, a rash covering a large area of the body, a rash that spreads quickly, or a rash combined with fever or discomfort

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Allergic and infusion reactions: This medication can cause allergic reactions and side effects that are related to receiving the infusion.
+Allergic reactions: This medication can cause allergic reactions and side effects that are related to receiving the infusion.
 Some of these reactions can be severe.
-If you experience shortness of breath, wheezing, fever, chills, lightheadedness, dizziness, or swelling of the face and throat while receiving this medication, tell your doctor immediately or get immediate medical attention.
+If you experience shortness of breath, wheezing, fever, chills, lightheadedness, dizziness, or swelling of the face and throat, tell your doctor immediately or get immediate medical attention.

 Diarrhea: This medication can cause diarrhea that can lead to dehydration (loss of too much water from the body).
 If you experience severe diarrhea for more than a day, or if you have diarrhea along with fever, decreased urination, dizziness, or a fast heartbeat, contact your doctor immediately.